IsaacSchemm/casthelper.exe/README.md

 found, the user will be asked which URL they want to follow.
 This behavior won't always work, but it might help on certain small websites (such as community TV or university campus live streams.)

-Once the media is sent to the device, Cast Helper's main window will close.
-For Apple TV devices, another window will open to monitor playback; closing this window will stop the video on the Apple TV.
-(Roku devices continue to play on their own once the video is started.)

-## For web developers

 HTTP errors will result in an error message.
 There are unique error messages for HTTP 404 Not Found, HTTP 406 Not Acceptable, and HTTP 410 Gone.
 The user